 PISCES’ Akamai Intern Kylie Higaki is originally from Pearl City, Oahu and currently studies Environmental Engineering at Oregon State University.

 On Aug.
-8, Kylie previewed her final presentation of the project with two special guest visitors at PISCES headquarters: DBEDT Deputy Director Mary Alice Evans and the Office of Aerospace Development’s new Coordinator Chung Chang.
+8, Kylie previewed her final presentation of the project with two special guest visitors at PISCES headquarters: DBEDT deputy director Mary Alice Evans and the Office of Aerospace Development’s new coordinator, Chung Chang.

-Other organizations that provided students with work in the program included HELCO, NELHA, University of Hawaii at Manoa’s Institute for Astronomy, Liquid Robotics, Akabotics, University of Hawaii at Hilo and the Thirty Meter Telescope (TMT).
-TMT provided significant funding support toward the program.
+Other organizations that provided students with work in the program included HELCO, NELHA, University of Hawaiʻi at Mānoa’s Institute for Astronomy, Liquid Robotics, Akabotics, University of Hawaiʻi at Hilo and the Thirty Meter Telescope (TMT).
+TMT provided significant funding support for the Akamai program.